chrischapman82/BattleCode2018/README.md

 # BattleCode2018
-Battle Code 2018 submission under AllDayFanclub
+Submission under AllDayFanclub for battlecode, an annual MIT competition.

 A bot I created for the BattleCode2018 competition.
 Hosted annually by MIT to fight for a chance at $50,000 in prizes.